 When you query a phone number’s capabilities, senderZ checks the number against Apple’s iMessage registration system through the iMessage engine on the dedicated Apple hardware.
 The result tells you whether the number is registered for iMessage.

-Results are cached for 24 hours.
+Results are cached for 90 days.
 Subsequent queries for the same number within that window return the cached result instantly without hitting the detection backend.

 Check a Number